What is Bronchiolitis?

 Signs you may see of respiratory distress in your baby include:

 It is usually caused by a virus called RSV, or Respiratory Syncitial Virus.
-Occasionally, other viruses may cause a similar illness.
+Occasionally, other viruses, such as parainfluenzae or human metapneumovirus, may cause a similar illness.
 Bronchiolitic epidemics occur in the winter months.

 No. Most babies will have minor symptoms and will get better by themselves.
 Only babies who have a lot of difficulty breathing or feeding will need to be admitted.